 A hypnotherapy training course is the absolute best way to become a hypnotherapist.
 As you will know if you have looked, there are numerous training providers out there, so how do you choose?
 Now, this would be easy if the profession were regulated, but currently it is not (in the UK).
 This means that not all hypnotherapy courses that you see advertised are equal.
 Some of them don’t even meet the most basic standards you would generally expect from ‘professional training’, so for potential hypnotherapy students this can be a minefield…

 There are some courses that are ‘intensive’ and 4-7 days long, some that last for up to 2-3 years, and many different incarnations in between.
-Some ‘courses’ are even online-only (we recommend that you avoid these, as you definitely need the practical experience and feedback that can only be provided in the classroom).
+Some ‘courses’ are even online-only.
 Some courses focus on a specific type of approach (such as behavioural, regression or content-free) whereas others are more holistic and broad covering a wide variety of therapeutic approaches…

 As you can see, there is a lot to consider before you sign up for a hypnotherapy training course.
 Our advice is to find a course that meets or exceeds the UK Core Curriculum for hypnotherapy training.
 This means it will be 450+ hours (120 hours being face-to-face classroom time).
 You should also ensure that it covers a variety of different things, some of the most important ones being: